| Home Page | Archives |

 Peritonitis

 If an egg has slipped into the abdominal cavity, immediate surgery will be required to remove the egg and clean out the cavity.
 Post operative care includes: antibiotics, tube feeding and often fluid injections to prevent dehydration.
-Because there is a risk of reoccurrence, many vets will advise a Salpingohysterectomy as a means of preventative treatment.
+Because there is a risk of reoccurrence, many vets will advise continual injections to prevent egg-laying or a salpingohysterectomy as a means of preventative treatment.

 By knowing the personality and habits of your duck or goose, you prepare yourself for noticing abnormalities in their behavior.
 Always call your vet at the onset of symptoms or behavioral changes.
 Ducks and geese mask their symptoms well as a predatory defense, so early detection is vital to successful treatment.